Supplementary Rules to the Regulations for the degree of Philosophiae Doctor (PhD) at the University of Oslo

 The abstract (either in Norwegian or English) must be enclosed.

 Any errata must be enclosed.

-The departments normally cover the costs of printing 40 copies of the thesis.
+The departments normally cover the costs of printing 40 copies of the dissertation.